secretstartups/handbook/team/structure/working-groups/mlops/index.html.md

 This Working Group has the following goals:

 1. Define a process for generating, storing and accessing data for training of models from GitLab.com
-    - Will this involve buiding an event stream?
+    - Determine how to build a GitLab asynchronous event stream for the purposes of getting data for pre-processing and training
 1. Establish a framework and tooling for hyper-parameter tuning, retraining, versioning, and deploying new ML models
 1. Determine how to distribute machine learning models on self-hosted instances
-1. Define a security/legal process for security-related ML models and pre-processing
+1. Define a security/legal process for security-related ML models and data pre-processing

 ## Definitions